 SELECT - Executes a query given the supplied constraints.
-Function select &rest identifiers &key all distinct from group-by having limit offset identifiers A set of sql expressions each of which indicates a column to query.
+Function select &rest identifiers &key all distinct from group-by having limit off all A Boolean.

-all A Boolean.
+A set of sql expressions each of which indicates a column to query. identifiers distinct A Boolean.